Healer (video games): History

 NetHack, a single-player roguelike video game, first released in 1987 includes a description of healers in its accompanying guidebook.
 It states:

 Healers are wise in medicine and apothecary.
 They know the herbs and simples that can restore vitality, ease pain, anesthetize, and neutralize poisons; and with their instruments, they can divine a being's state of health or sickness.
 Their medical practice earns them quite reasonable amounts of money, with which they enter the dungeon.

 Other early examples of video games with healers in them include Chrono Trigger (1995) and Final Fantasy VII (1997).
 The former includes the character Marle, who is portrayed as a water mage and performs healing functions.
 Final Fantasy VII featured the magic-based character Aerith Gainsborough, who was able to restore chunks of health to the player's party.
 She would go on to become one of the more iconic healing characters in gaming.
 Unreal Tournament (1999) included healing in multiplayer gameplay.
 Healers were a markedly important facet of gameplay in the 2004 massively multiplayer online role-playing game (MMORPG) World of Warcraft.
 America's Army: Rise of a Soldier (2005) rewarded players for healing teammates.

 Healers are often incorporated within the broader Support-class subset of characters in a game's playable roster.
 As such, healers and support characters are commonly associated with each other.
 Valve's Team Fortress 2 (2007), a first-person shooter (FPS) incorporated healers into gameplay.
-The game featured three support characters in general, with one being dedicated to solely healing.
+The game featured three support characters in general, with one, the Medic, being dedicated to solely healing.
 Team Fortress 2 featured competitive multiplayer, in which healer characters have been noted as vital in gameplay.
 In such competitive multiplayer, healer-class players have been noted as an underappreciated.
 Massively multiplayer online role-playing games (or MMORPGs) have been noted by PC Gamer to have a "usual problem of there being too few healers or tanks because most people want to be able to level and solo efficiently."
 Some players have been documented to prefer selecting healer-class characters in competitive multiplayer modes, who have cited a desire to help teammates and a relative accessibility as reasons why.
 Edwin Evans-Thirlwell of The Face wrote that "healer roles [in shooter games] stand out because they don't depend on hand-eye coordination, making them attractive both to players who find 'twitch-shooting' a turn-off and people with disabilities that affect their accuracy and reflexes."
 In the 2010s, a community sprung up around the concept of "healslutting", which sees some players submit to others while role-playing a healer character.